Code-Institute-Submissions/oireachtas-ifd-project/README.md

 It may take a moment for changes to appear on the hosted website.

-During development the site is hosted using cloud9's local server feature.
-It runs in the browser.
+During development the site is written in VS Code.
+It is run using Live Server plugin for VS Code.

 ## Credits

 ### Content
-The text on the website has been copied from:
+The text on the website has been copied and edited from:
 - [Oireachtas](https://www.oireachtas.ie/)

 ### Media